The Benefits of Taking a Cash Offer for Your Home

 If one party leaves, the other party is also left with all the mortgage payments, repairs, property taxes, and other obligations.
 Receiving a quick cash offer can provide much-needed peace of mind during a difficult time financially.

 Sudden divorces and monumental life changes often necessitate the need for a new job.
 When you’re desperate, you don’t want to pass up a great opportunity.
-Plus, your ideal job offer may ask you to move quickly, which doesn’t leave enough time for real estate agents and open houses.
+Plus, your ideal job offer may ask you to move quickly (42% of corporate relocations require moving within 30 days), which doesn’t leave enough time for real estate agents and open houses.

 These situations may call for a quick cash offer.
 Even better, you can get your money in as little as a week.
 You’ll have more time (and money) to find a new place, buy new job clothes, and pay for movers.